 - Read More About Sustainable Living

 Local businesses are a microcosm of the global economy.
 And local customers are local businesses’ bread and butter.
-In a world driven by technology, and more recently ravaged by a global pandemic, local businesses have been forced into a tough position.
+In a world driven by technology, dominated by big box store chains, and more recently ravaged by a global pandemic, local businesses have been forced into a tough position.
 In order to survive, they need all the support they can get.

 But what is the importance of supporting local products and small scale industries?
 Why should you “buy local” and support local small businesses?